Here are some tips on how to choose a western bit suitable for your horse:

 A Compatible Communication Device

-A bit that your horse accepts willingly improves the quality of your conversation, because your cues will be perceived with understanding and confidence.
+A western bit that you choose has to have the horse accept willingly which improves the quality of your conversation.
+This is because your cues will be perceived with understanding and confidence.
 If a bit causes pain or damages the sensitive tissues of your horse’s mouth, immediately reclassify it as a decorative wall hanging.

-A suitable bit should also be compatible with your horse’s level of training.
+A suitable western bit that you choose should also be compatible with your horse’s level of training.
 A young horse that is just learning the ropes under saddle is not ready for the complexities of a leverage bit until he’s learned the basics in a snaffle.